gabis96/ML-models-comparison/README.md

 ## Future Work
 - EDA:
-    - Identify if population size and Happiness Score are correlated.
+    - Examine if population size and Happiness Score are correlated.
     - Identify if there is causal effect between Happiness Score and Wealth/Health.

 ## Last Update